September 11 - 22, 2024

 Explore the other side of the world with CoF faculty to learn about forest ecology and resource management in a changing climate.

-New Zealand is a country of stunning landscapes – ancient Kauri forests, spectacular mountains, alpine grasslands – and fascinating indigenous Maori culture.
+New Zealand is a country of stunning landscapes – vibrant forests, spectacular mountains, alpine grasslands – and fascinating indigenous Maori culture.
 A leader in progressive action on climate change, carbon sequestration, and conservation, New Zealand also has a highly productive timber industry which is critical to its resource- and export-driven economy.
 Students will delve into forest ecology and resource management on both the North and South Island – visiting native and plantation forests, bubbling geothermal hotspots, and a field station located in the majestic scenery of the Southern Alps.
 And for fans of Lord of the Rings, there’s a special visit to the Hobbiton film set.

 Faculty-led programs are open to ALL OSU STUDENTS